solidnate/PowerRelatedList/README.md

 * LightningFields: add quick-edit fields to anything with just attributes

-* LightningErrorHandlerPRL and its related event, handleCallbackError
+* LightningErrorHandlerPRL and its related event, handleCallbackError: handle validation rules, general errors, apex exceptions, dupe blocking, and more!

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"